BartKupc/TokenPlatformV2/README.md

 **Note:** The requirements.txt contains only essential dependencies.
 Flask will automatically install its core dependencies (Werkzeug, Jinja2, etc.) when you install Flask.
 ```

-### Step 4: Environment Configuration

-**Note:** Your application is designed to work without environment variables.
-All necessary configuration is hardcoded with sensible defaults:

-- **Flask Configuration**: Uses hardcoded secret key and database path
-- **Blockchain Configuration**: Defaults to `http://localhost:8545` for RPC
-- **T-REX Configuration**: Contract addresses are handled dynamically during deployment

-If you need to customize these settings later, you can create a `.env` file, but it's not required for basic functionality.

 ## 🚀 Running the Application